Nitload-NSI/StgSharp/ReadMe.md

 ### Notes

-- CMake is the maintained build path for `StgSharp.Native`; the checked-in presets primarily target Clang
+- CMake is the maintained build path for `Nitload.Native`; the checked-in presets primarily target Clang
 - The Visual Studio C project may be opened with MSVC tooling, but MSVC IntelliSense behavior and MSVC-produced binaries are not maintained or guaranteed
 - Windows and Linux platform implementations exist; actual feature and architecture coverage may differ
 - x86-64 currently has the most complete optimized kernel coverage